pettazz/nwrau/_posts/2015-03-01-meet-the-bridal-party.md

 ![RJ Paquet](/assets/images/rj.jpg)

 RJ and Wendy have been friends since they were little.
 They grew up on Dunne Wood Court together and have remained life-long friends.
 RJ lives in Edmund, Oklahoma with his dog, Jake.
-Rj works in finance.
+RJ works in finance.

 ##Abigail Bechert